 This sample visualizes a relations diagram.
 This diagram looks a little deeper, and shows an example of how the problems outlined relate to each other.

 Example 3: Prioritization Matrix — Health Care Problems

-This diagram was created in ConceptDraw PRO using the Prioritization Matrix Objects Library from the Seven Management and Planning Tools Solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Prioritization Matrix Objects Library from the Seven Management and Planning Tools Solution.
 An experienced user spent 10 minutes creating this sample.

 Once you’ve identified the problems, it’s a good idea to order them with respect to importance and frequency.
 This prioritization matrix allows you to turn theory into quantifiable data.

 Example 4: Root Cause Analysis Tree Diagram — Personal Problem Solution